MikeyLamb/RSAMiningMap/README.md

 # Welcome to this web app of Mining on the West Coast of South Africa.

+The Mining Concessions Map provides a valuable tool for visualizing and understanding mining activities along the West Coast of South Africa.
+Users can

 Data has been gathered and synthesised by One Ocean Hub Research Group, Department of Environmental and Geographical Science, UCT.

 >[!IMPORTANT]